Dumb (Proposed) Laws – SB3098

 Instead, this bill would force cash-strapped local governments and/or cash-strapped IDOT to pony up premium engineering funds to make this solution work.
-Don’t forget, it’s a solution which was rejected by leaders of the industry, local government and state regulatory agencies.
+Don’t forget, it’s a solution which was rejected by leaders of the industry, dui lawyer, local government and state regulatory agencies.

 In return, the bill revokes the authority of local government to make decisions on the best way to route the biggest and heaviest vehicles on Main Street.
 Further, it revokes their ability to charge nominal fees for the very permits they could no longer issue.
 Instead, the state would charge a fee to permit trucks on local roads.
 More robbery from Springfield at the expense of local government and their citizens.

 For those in the industry, you live in a local community.
 Ask yourself if you really want the state deciding if trucks could be routed on your local streets.

 Will IDOT make sure OSOW trucks aren’t driving into parades and block parties?
 Will IDOT guarantee OSOW trucks aren’t traveling on roads when parents are dropping off or picking up their kids from school?
 Will IDOT assure trucks aren’t routed where the public works department is working on road repairs?

 This is why local government exists.
 They know best about their community and how to protect it.